OpenProCramMaker/VmBackup/README.md

 ## Overview
  - The VmBackup tool is run from a XenServer host and utilizes the native `xe vm-export` and `xe vdi-export` commands to backup both Linux and Windows VMs.
  - The backup is run after a respective vm-snapshot or vdi-snapshot occurs, which allows for the backup to execute while the VM is up and running.
- - During the backup of specified VMs, this tool collects additional VM metadata using the XenServer XenAPI.
+ - During the backup of specified VMs, this tool collects additional VM metadata using Xen-API.
 This additional information can be useful during VM restore situations and is stored in ".meta" files.
  - Typically, VmBackup is implemented through scheduled crontab entries or can be run manually on a XenServer ssh session.
 It is important to keep in mind that the backup process does use critical dom0 resources, so running a backup during heavy workloads should be avoided (especially if used with `compress` option).
  - The SRs where one or more VDIs are located require sufficient free space to hold a complete snapshot of a VM.
 The temporary snapshots that are created during the backup process are deleted after the backup has completed.